-According to the American Academy of Pediatrics, too much screen time can increase the risk of attention problems, social and emotional health and difficulty sleeping in children.6 Excessive media use has also been associated with lags in achievement of knowledge and weight gain.
-Screen time is defined as TV viewing and recreational time on phones, tablets, gaming devices and computers.
+According to the American Academy of Pediatrics, too much screen time can increase the risk of attention problems, social and emotional health and difficulty sleeping in children.1 Excessive media use has also been associated with lags in achievement of knowledge and weight gain in children.
+Screen time is defined as TV viewing and recreational time on phones, tablets, gaming devices, and computers.
 In the U.S., most children spend about 3 hours a day watching TV and 5 to 7 hours combined on all types of screen time.

 Limiting Screen Time ECE Best Practices

-- No screen time for children ages 2 and younger.
+- Best practices outline no screen time for children ages 2 and younger.

 - For children of all ages, digital media and devices should not be used during meal or snack time, or during nap/rest times and in bed.

-- Communicate with parents/guardians about their guidelines for home media use.
+- ECE providers are encouraged to communicate with parents/guardians about their guidelines for home media use.